Charles-Kaminski/notification-logger/README.md

-# Notification Logger
+# Modern Notification Logger

 Have you ever clicked on a GNOME notification you needed and it went away forever?
 This GNOME Extension will solve that problem for you.
 It logs GNOME Shell notifications to `~/.notifications/YYYY_MM_DD.log`.

 You can also configure it to ignore any number of sensitive apps you don't want logged, such as Signal.

 There are other Notification Loggers for GNOME.
 I built this one because it works for Ubuntu 24 LTS, which uses GNOME 46.
 GNOME 46 contains distinct differences with GNOME's new object model that breaks other implementations.
-I also needed something that would exclude logging alerts from a number of sensitive apps.
+I also needed something that could exclude logging alerts from a number of sensitive apps.

 ## Features
 - Logs GNOME notifications with timestamps and urgency levels.